expectopatronm/AsyncHow-Based-Agentic-Systems-Evaluation-Dataset/README.md

 3. **Expected Tool Call Sequences**: The ideal sequence in which tools should be called for successful task completion.
 4. **Gold Standard Responses**: Benchmark outputs that represent the correct results for each task graph scenario.
 5. **Complexity Categories**: Classification of task scenarios based on their structural complexity, such as linear workflows versus intricate interdependent tasks.

+## Important assumptions we make
+In order to use the dataset you will have to ensure that your agentic architecture allows you to retrieve the following data for each query:
+1. **Task Graphs**: For each Task graph in the dataset you will have to obtain the task graph your system is producing
+2. **List of tools**: For each query you will have to obtain the list of tools your agent is proposing
+3. **Generated answer**: For each query, task graph and list of tools you will need to obtain the generated answer
+4. **Tools**: You will have to ensure that your agent is using the tools that the were generated in `generate_functions.py`  the folders `tools_seq_50` and `tools_para_50`
+In the final step you will have to implement an evaluation function that loops through either `eval_data_para_df_50.csv` and `eval_data_seq_df_50.csv`, retrieves the data above and merges the data into a `csv` or `pkl`.

 ## Before you get going
 It is important to understand that we have adapted the AsyncHow graph data to the specific format we are using within our agentic system.